fengwang/random_variate_generator/ReadMe.md

 # Non-Uniform Random Variate Generator

-This is a non-uniform random variate generator library, in c++20, single-file and header-only.
+This is a non-uniform random variate generator library, single-file and header-only in C++.